Today is World Mental Health Day and I want you to know that you’re not alone – we all have an inner critic that gets us down.

-As a manager or leader this World Mental Health Day (and everyday), you can:
+As a manager on World Mental Health Day (and every day), you can:

-- Promote a positive working environment by minimising workplace risks to mental health, such as job stress.
+• Promote a positive working environment by minimising workplace risks to mental health, such as job stress.
 We know that we need to give our brain and body rest in order to be at our best; advocate for greater flexibility in your workplace.
-There are so many benefits for the individual and the organisation in offering workplace flexibility, I wrote about this topic recently.

 • Approach and have a conversation with an employee you are concerned about.